 The earth is the third closest planet to the sun.
 It is thought to be 4.56 billion years old.
 Our earth is the only known planet to have water on our surface.
 Three-fourth of earths surface is covered by water.
 It fascinates me that the earth orbits the sun at an average speed of 67,000 mph.

 The earth is surrounded by the atmosphere, a layer of gases that is hundreds of miles thick.
 The gases are what have come out of our volcanoes.

 The Milky Way

 When you look up in the sky, the Milky Way looks like a long white band of white stars.
 About 100 billion stars make up the Milky Way.
-The Milky Way is a large spiral galaxy.
+The Milky Way is a large spiral galaxy that is easy to see here in Yoemite.
 It began at least 13.5 billion years ago.
 In the middle of the Milky Way there is a black hole.
 The Milky Way has a diameter of abut 100,000 light years and a thickness of abut 2,000 light years.

 A star chart is a map of the universe.
 It shows us where galaxies of stars are.
 Star charts use imaginary lines to connect stars to form shapes.
 Shapes like animals, people and objects.
 Stars have all been given a name.
 A star chart will help you learn about the astronomy night sky.